Roman Republic

 Image from Karen Wilson and Deborah Bekken (referenced below, Map 1, p. xviii): my additions in red

-As Karen Wilson and Deborah Bekken (referenced below, at p. xix) pointed out, Kish was located on the floodplain of the Euphrates, some 12 km to the east of the later site of Babylon (80 km south of modern Baghdad).
+As Karen Wilson and Deborah Bekken (referenced below, at p. xix) pointed out, Kish was located on the floodplain of the Euphrates, some 12 km to the east of the later site of Babylon (and 80 km south of modern Baghdad).
 Excavations here have uncovered ancient remains under some 40 mounds that are scattered over an area of 2.4 km2.
 As Peter Moorey (referenced below, at p. xx) observed:

 1. “Archaeologists and ancient historians now refer to [the totality of these mounds] as ‘Kish’, the ancient name of the city whose primary shrines lay about the standing ruin of an eroded ziggurat known locally as 'Tell Uhaimir’.
 Until the ancient topography of the whole area is much better known from documentary sources, ‘Kish’ suffices as a short-hand description for many closely related settlements: